jamesxsc/c_compiler/management.md

   - Parameter list wasn't implemented with arrays initially because it's a bitch.
 - Strings and chars required changes to the lexer to handle edge cases such as escaped characters and ignoring the string quotes.
 - To save instructions, some of the common return logic is deferred to the end of the function and jumped to using the return label in the context.
+- TypeSpecifier
+  - TypeSpecifier was changed prior to implementing structs and enums.
+Instead of an enumerated type, a class was used to support holding underlying types of pointers and aggregates.
+The class was implemented such that missing switch case warnings still worked.

+Hmmm we always have destreg when inside a function...

 # Milestones (Draft)